arnabiscreating/Text-Translation-Glasses/README.md

 >[A Google Colab Link for OpenCV and Pytesseract code](https://colab.research.google.com/drive/1CXqfqXWVL0yzkF7lYm5rmpzvF4H02M5t?usp=sharing) - Here you can try the code.
 >[A Google Colab Link for NLP code](https://colab.research.google.com/drive/1nqkB5Lzaol2wcOWUquZqNkUPFWsuv76U#scrollTo=fbE2Bch2JgjB) - Here you can try the code.
->[A Google Drive Link for trained modal](https://drive.google.com/drive/folders/1vfaMlv54JAJAxx4sMCNPAgkUMvjgI9aN?usp=sharing) - Here you can see the trained modal.
+>[A Google Drive Link for trained dataset and other assets](https://drive.google.com/drive/folders/1vfaMlv54JAJAxx4sMCNPAgkUMvjgI9aN?usp=sharing) - Here you can see the trained modal.